The Picture House/The Chiltern cinema

 In 1961 the Picture House was acquired by the Beaconsfield Town Council for the sum of £29,000 and, in 1963, it was closed for extensive modernisation.
 This modernisation, which included complete refurbishment of the foyer, entrance hall as well as a new larger stage, space for an orchestra if required, dressing rooms and new facilities for audience and artists, also included a new name – The Chiltern.
 The Chiltern would not only show films but would also be used by the Beaconsfield Theatre Group and other amateur organisations.

 The refurbished Chiltern cinema re-opened on 18th November 1963 under Mr Arthur Leah, Manager.
 Richard Baker, the late broadcaster and newsreader, attended the re-opening with a film crew and there was extensive local publicity.
 The opening film shown was the blockbuster James Bond’s “From Russia with Love”.
 The cinema finally closed its doors on Friday 29th September 1989 after operating for over 60 years despite a spirited campaign by residents to prevent this happening.
 The final film shown was “The Three Fugitives”.

 In 1994 the site was sold for £335,000 to Grove Court Properties by the then owners South Bucks District Council, in order to help fund the building of the Beacon Centre in Holtspur.
-It is now (2019) a restaurant.
+It became a restaurant and now (2022) will shortly become a Wetherspoons pub/restaurant.